The short answer is: Yes

 When would I need to limit the number of checks I am using?

 - Your monitoring needs have exceeded your current plan allowance and you don’t want to increase your plan to include more checks.

 - Several members of your organization are using Rigor and may be creating checks that increase usage beyond your plan allowance.
 You may want to track this internally before determining whether to increase the number of checks in your plan.

 Please contact the Rigor administrator at your company to learn more about enforcing account limits.

-If you find that your active checks count exceed the plan allowance, there are several options:
+If you find that your active check count exceeds the plan allowance, there are several options:

-- Contact firstname.lastname@example.org to discuss increasing the number of included checks in your plan.
+- Contact [email protected] to discuss increasing the number of checks in your plan

 What does enforcing check limits mean for my account?

 When you are over the check limit, you cannot create or resume any checks.
-This applies when you try to create or pause, including through Control Groups, Bulk Changes, the Monitoring API, or through the app.
+This applies when you try to create or pause checks, including through Control Groups, Bulk Changes, the Monitoring API, or in the app.

-For instance, if your plan includes 10 checks and 15 are currently active, you will need to pause 6 of these checks before being allowed to create another.
+For example, if your plan includes 10 checks and 15 are currently active, you will need to pause 6 of these checks before being allowed to create another.